Thunder vs. Warriors Player Props Betting Odds

 |3PM

-- Thursday's prop bet for Luguentz Dort is 10.5 points, 3.8 fewer than his season average.
+- The 10.5-point over/under set for Luguentz Dort on Saturday is 3.8 lower than his season scoring average of 14.3.

-- He averages 0.2 more rebounds than his over/under on Thursday (which is 4.5).
+- He has collected 4.7 boards per game, 0.2 more than his over/under for Saturday's game.

-- Dort's two three-pointers made per game is 0.5 more than his over/under on Thursday.
+- Dort has knocked down 2.0 three-pointers per game, which is more than his over/under on Saturday (1.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.